lumitry/magic-optimizer/README.md

 ## Modification
 It is possible to modify the code to make it work more to certain needs:
 - Allowing odd file types (like `.pdf`) to be converted to images
-  - TODO: Explain how
+  - TODO: Explain how (maybe after setting up `config.txt` file)
 - probably others
   - TODO: Add more

-Of course, I can't provide support
+Of course, I can't provide support if you modify the files!

 ## Usage as a Library
 It's not recommended, but `optim.py` is designed to be able to be used by other python scripts with few issues.
 If you're encountering errors, I can't guarantee that I will provide support, but feel free to open a GitHub Issue and describe your problem.
 I'd like to make this the best program I possibly can